John Dudley, 1st Duke of Northumberland: From Earl of Warwick to Duke of Northumberland

 The Lord Protector, in his proclamations, appealed to the common people.
 To his colleagues, whom he hardly consulted, he displayed a distinctly autocratic and "increasingly contemptuous" face.
 By autumn 1549 the same councillors who had made him Protector were convinced that he had failed to exercise proper authority and was unwilling to listen to good counsel.
 Dudley still had the troops from the Norfolk campaign at his disposal, and in October 1549 he joined the Earl of Southampton and the Earl of Arundel, prominent religious conservatives, to lead a coup of councillors to oust the Protector from office.
 They withdrew from court to London, meeting in Dudley's residence.
 Starting with the Protector, each side issued proclamations accusing the other of treason and declared to act in defence of the King's safety.
 Somerset tried in vain to raise a popular force and entrenched himself with the King at the fortress Windsor Castle.
-Military force near King Edward's presence was unthinkable and, apparently, Dudley and Archbishop Cranmer brokered an unofficial deal with Somerset, who surrendered.
+Military force near King Edward's presence was unthinkable and, apparently, Dudley and Archbishop Thomas Cranmer brokered an unofficial deal with Somerset, who surrendered.
 To keep appearances, the 12-year-old King personally commanded his uncle's arrest.
 For a moment there was hope of a conservative restoration in some quarters.
 However, Dudley and Cranmer secured the Reformed agenda by persuading Edward to appoint additional Reformed-minded members to the Council and Privy Chamber.
 In December 1549 Southampton tried to regain predominance by charging Dudley with treason, alongside Somerset, for having been an original ally of the Protector.
 The scheme misfired when Dudley invited the council to his house and baffled the plotters by exclaiming, with his hand at his sword and "a warlike visage": "my lord, you seek his [Somerset's] blood and he that seeketh his blood would have mine also".